msalemor/azure-monitoring-strategy/README.md

 ## Problem Statement

 Customer has a complex solution that includes App Services deployed to several regions, PaaS Services, serveless functions, VMs, and containers (k8s).
-They are having problems monitoring the solution comprehensively.
+Currently they don't have a comprenhensive strategy to monitor the individual pieces of the solution and comprenhensively.

 ## Objective